 - Engagement with relevant associated persons and external bodies, such as sectoral organizations and the media, to help articulate the organization’s policies.

 - Specific involvement in high profile and critical decision making where appropriate

 - General oversight of breaches of procedures and the provision of feedback to the board or equivalent, where appropriate, on levels of compliance.

 Principle 3: Risk Assessment

-- Oversight of the risk assessment by top level management.
+- Oversight of the risk assessment by top-level management.

 - Identification of the internal and external information sources that will enable risk to be assessed and reviewed.

-- Due diligence enquiries
+- Due diligence inquiries